media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 Josh Kohlbach

 == Changelog ==

+= 3.1.3 =
+* Bug Fix: The "acfw_coupon_code" tag from URL Coupons "Redirect To URL" setting is replaced with URL slug instead of coupon code
+* Bug Fix: BOGO: the discounted is calculated wrong when currency is converted (Aelia, WPML)

 = 3.1.2 =
 * Bug Fix: Admin notices won't show up on the new settings app pages.